COMs: Complexes of Oriented Matroids: Tope graphs

 \begin{proof} If $X$ and $Y$ are two adjacent topes, say, differing at position $e\in E$, then the vector $Z\in \covectors$ provided by (SE) for this pair relative to $e$ has $0$ at $e$ and coincides with $X$ and $Y$ at all other positions.
 By way of contradiction assume that now $X$ and $Y$ are two topes which cannot be connected by a path in the tope graph of length $\#S(X,Y)=k>1$ such that $k$ is as small as possible.
 Then the interval $[X,Y]$ consisting of all topes on shortest paths between $X$ and $Y$ in the tope graph comprises only $X$ and $Y$.
 For $e \in S(X,Y)$ we find some $Z \in \covectors$ such that $Z_e = 0$ and $Z_g = X_g$ for all $g \in E \setminus S(X,Y)$ by (SE).
 If there exists $f \in S(X,Y) \setminus \{e\}$ with $Z_f \neq 0$, then $Z\circ X$ or $Z\circ Y$ is a tope different from $X$ and $Y$, but contained in $[X,Y]$, a contradiction.

-If $Z_f = 0$ for all $f \in S(X,Y) \setminus \{e\}$, then by (RN2*) there is $W\in\mathcal{L}$ with $0\neq W_eW_f\neq X_eX_f\neq 0$.
+If $Z_f = 0$ for all $f \in S(X,Y) \setminus \{e\}$, then by (RN2) there is $W\in\mathcal{L}$ with $0\neq W_eW_f\neq X_eX_f\neq 0$.
 We conclude that $Z\circ W\circ Y$ is a tope different from $X$ and $Y$ but contained in $[X,Y]$, a contradiction.
 This concludes the proof. \end{proof}

-Isometric embeddings of partial cubes into hypercubes are unique up to automorphisms of the hosting hypercube~\cite[Proposition 19.1.2]{DeLa}.
-Hence, Propositions~\ref{topes} and~\ref{OMCtoTopeGraph} together imply the following result, which generalizes a similar result of ~\cite{bjedzi-90} for tope graphs of OMs:
+Isometric embeddings of partial cubes into hypercubes are unique up to automorphisms of the hosting hypercube~\cite[Proposition 19.1.2]{DeLa} (and addition of superfluous dimensions).
+Hence, Propositions~\ref{topes} and~\ref{OMCtoTopeGraph} together imply the following result, which generalizes a similar result of~\cite{bjedzi-90} for tope graphs of OMs:

-\begin{proposition} A semisimple COM is determined by its tope graph up to reorientation. \end{proposition}
+\begin{proposition} A simple COM is determined by its tope graph up to reorientation. \end{proposition}